Published on

 Welcome to this guide on how to enable CUDA on an Nvidia MX130 GPU for machine vision inference on laptops.
 CUDA is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).

-The Nvidia MX130 is a dedicated GPU that is commonly found in laptops, it is not as powerful as the RTX GPU families, but it can still run some machine vision tasks efficiently.
+The Nvidia MX130 is a dedicated GPU that is commonly found in laptops.
+It is not as powerful as the RTX GPU families, but it can still run some machine vision tasks efficiently.
 In this guide, we will cover the installation of necessary drivers and software, as well as any configuration required to properly utilize the GPU for these types of computations using Pytorch.
 Keep in mind that the mileage may vary when using other frameworks.

 At the end, I will demo the performance using SuperGlue's demo script.